Moshe Kaplinsky: Education

+Career

 In August 2002, he took over as chief of the Central Command from Major General Yitzhak Eitan.
 As head of Central Command, Kaplinski was an ex officio member of the IDF general staff; he oversaw, among other things, area commanders for the northern and southern parts of the West Bank (referred to as Samaria and Judea, respectively).

 Kaplinski is a veteran of the Golani Brigade.
 His previous positions include: